GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/M9z9cm1piNiu02OUiWb8.png", alt="Options page of the C/C++ debugging extension", width="800", height="268" %}

-The first matched prefix “wins”.
+The first matched prefix "wins".
 If you're familiar with other C++ debuggers, this option is similar to the `set substitute-path` command in GDB or a `target.source-map` setting in LLDB.